Iraneus/betamedneed/be-fast.md

 bodyClass: page-about
 ---

+This message is so important we need to “be fast” and learn about it as soon as possible.

+Among all brain and neurological conditions, stroke patients need high quality medical care as quickly as possible so increasing awareness of the symptoms can save lives.

 Be:Fast is an acronym used to help recognize and enhance rapid response when a person is having a stroke.

 When you suspect someone has a stroke, you have to "be fast" to get adequate medical care immediately.